gaearon/react-hot-loader/README.md

 Available options are:

 * `logLevel`: specify log level, default to `"error"`, available values are: `['debug', 'log', 'warn', 'error']`
+* `pureSFC`: enable Stateless Functional Component.
+If disabled they will be converted to React Components.
+  Default value: false.

 ```js
 import { setConfig } from 'react-hot-loader'